Dilsv/Interactivelearning/README.md

 I made a few changes to the design post creating the wireframes.
 These includes the responsiveness of the quiz boxes on a mobile screen and also directing the home page via the main title.

 ### Surface
-I chose to use a background colour of dark Slate Grey.
-For the title, I chose a bright yellow to make sure this was clear to read and bold.
-For the subheadings and footer, I chose orange to compliment the other colour's used.
-For any content text, I chose the colour white to make this stand out and easy to read.
-For any buttons, I chose to highlight these in red to draw the user to them, and the text within them yellow.
-I feel that this colour palette is quite gender-neutral, highlighting the element's that are important to the user which makes navigating the website easier.
+I chose to use a background image of a retro gaming background.
+For the title, I chose a bright purple to make sure this was clear to read and bold.
+For the subheadings and footer, I chose purple to compliment the background but also for it to remain consistent.
+For any content text, I chose the colour black to make this stand out and easy to read.
+For any buttons, I chose to highlight these in the same purple to draw the user to them, and the text within them black.
+I feel that this colour palette is quite age-neutral and keeps the theme consistent, highlighting the element's that are important to the user which makes navigating the website easier.

-The font used is `Oswald` and `Bungee`.
-The font `Bungee` is used as the main title and for the questions.
-The remaining elements are all in the font `Oswald`.
+The font used is `Abel` and `Acme`.
+The font `Acme` is used as the main title and for the questions.
+The remaining elements are all in the font `Abel`.

 ---
 ## Features

 ### All pages
 #### *Navbar*
-The navbar features on all pages & is fully responsive and returns the user to the home page when clicked.
+The navbar features on all pages & is fully responsive and returns the user to the home page when clicked. ------------------------------

 ### *Title*
-All page titles are `H1` elements, they are centred and large in size so there is no ambiguity as to which page the user is on.
+All page titles are `H1` elements, they are centred and large in size so there is no visual difficulty as to which page the user is on.
 Clicking this will return the user to the Home Page.

 ### *Buttons*
-All of the navigation buttons throughout the site are styled in the same way, using a bold colour of red and a hover effect to draw the user to them.
+All of the navigation buttons throughout the site are styled in the same way, using a bold colour of purple and a -------- hover effect to draw the user to them. ---------

 ### Home page

 #### *Heading*
-I chose to make the heading a direction back to the home page; I did this to minimise difficulty making it user friendly for the younger ages engaging with the quiz.
+I chose to make the heading a direction back to the home page; I did this to minimise difficulty making it user friendly for the younger ages engaging with the quiz. -------------

 #### *Lets Begin button*
 I wanted to keep this on the Home Page to make it easy for the user to find and the website easy to navigate.

 #### *High Scores button*
-After removing my toggle menu it was apparent that the High Scores needs to be accessible from the Home Page, to allow the users to visit this easily.
+After removing my toggle menu it was apparent that the High Scores needs to be accessible from the Home Page, to allow the users to visit this easily. ---------------------

 ### Instructions
 #### *Instructions list*
-The list of rules is a `div` element, it has been styled to remain within the centre of the screen to allow for better responsivity.
+The list of rules is a `div` element, it has been styled to remain within the centre of the screen to allow for better responsivity but also make readability simple.

 ### Quiz
 #### *Quiz elements*